jhale/sustainable-scientific-software/courseworks/coursework1.md

 ## Instructions

-The deadline for submission is Wednesday 27th May 2026 end of day.
+The deadline for submission is Friday 12th June 2026 end of day.
 Please submit via email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu) with an archive file e.g. `SURNAME_coursework1.zip` file containing your work with the subject "Sustainable Scientific Software Coursework 1".